 Nobody seems to trust each other, and you're left wondering how to build trust in a team that isn't jiving.

-It’s a familiar problem in sports teams.
+You might have already spotted this problem in the world of sports.
 Rich clubs spend huge amounts of money buying elite talent from all over the world.
 They assemble super-groups of top performers.
 Fans are delighted, opposition teams are scared, and the season kicks off.
 And nothing much happens.

-A few wins, a few draws, a few losses.
-Nothing spectacular.
-Possibly even a meltdown at points.
+A few wins, a few draws, a few losses, nothing spectacular.
+Maybe even a few meltdowns.
 How can it be that collections of highly talented individuals don’t seem to trust in each others’ abilities?

 The pattern manifests in business, too.
 On paper, each skill-set might be covered, but individuals aren’t comfortable slotting in with their peers.

 You might observe the way conversations don't flow easily between members.
 Collaboration isn't an easy, natural process, but a forced and uncomfortable one.
 People prefer to gossip and chat in private rather than out in the open.
 And changes are complained about rather than embraced.

 While these things might not be so obvious on first glance, spotting them early is crucial for intervening to make a positive difference.